Dhanush interview: ‘I was not ready to come out of VIP Raghuvaran’s world’

 Dhanush was approached by Mumbai production company Little Red Car Films for the meaty role.
 “I read the script and instantly took a liking to it and decided that I was definitely going to take it up,” he said.

-Apart from featuring in more than one film a year, the actor has also dabbled with direction with Power Paandi (2017), in which he plays an ageing stuntman.
+Apart from featuring in more than one film a year, the actor has also dabbled with direction with Power Paandi (2017), in which he plays a stuntman.
 He has other acting assignments in the pipeline, including Vetrimaaran’s gangster thriller Vada Chennai and Gautam Menon’s Enai Noki Paayum Thotta.
 “There are only two parameters I look at before choosing a script,” he said.
 “Characterisation and the screenplay – if these two are in line, everything else falls into place.”